cyberworm1/hpcConfigs/README.md

 # hpcConfig home lab
 Hi there.
 Thanks for stopping by.
 Either you've come here randomly, or you found my link via linkedin.
 Either way feel free to have a look around.
+Once things are a bit more robust, I may open it up (by invite) to kick the tires and check my work.
+If you're interested, you can email me at ------change when system is built and secure-----.

 This project isn't really anything special, just a place for me to dump config files and master plans for my internal lab, as I work through updated infra technologies.
 Maybe it'll help someone else out there looking for direction or a starting point on infra engineering.